New Zealand Company ships: Cuba

 Cuba was a 273-ton (or 272-ton in some sources) ship built at Liverpool in 1824 and owned by J Somes of London.
 She sailed with a surveyors' team headed by Captain William Mein Smith, R.A. on 15 September 1839 for New Zealand.
 She was followed from Gravesend, London, by Oriental, the first of five 500-ton immigrant ships hired by the company.
 She returned to England in early 1840.

 In September 1840 she was in Sydney under Captain Newcombe with a cargo of gunpowder.
 She then sailed for Port Nicholson on 7 November.
 Through to 1844 she regularly sailed between London and Sydney.

 Duke of Roxburgh

-Duke of Roxborough was a 417-ton sailing ship under Captain James Thomson.
+Duke of Roxburgh was a 417-ton sailing ship under Captain James Thomson.
 She was among a group of ships carrying settlers that were to rendezvous at Port Hardy on Durville Island on 10 January 1840.
 They were sent after Oriental.
 The other vessels in the group were Adelaide, Aurora, and Bengal Merchant, plus a freight vessel, Glenbervie.
-At the rendezvous they were be told of their final destination.
+At the rendezvous they were told of their final destination.
 Duke of Roxburgh was carrying 167 settlers.
 George Hunter, Wellington's first mayor was one of the settlers.

+Eden

+Eden was a 513 ton barque owned by John Luscombe and chartered by the New Zealand Company in 1850 to transport 143 settlers to New Zealand.
+Under Captain Alexander Murdoch she sailed from Gravesend on 3 June 1850, departing The Downs on 8 June and arriving in New Plymouth on 29 October.
+She then sailed on to Nelson (arriving on 6 November), then to Port Nicolson (arriving on 18 November), and finally to Port Chalmers (arriving on 27 December).
+Eden was the last ship to bring settlers to New Zealand for the New Zealand Company.